Dr. Zero: Self-Evolving Search Agents without Training Data: Conclusion

+In this section, we present qualitative examples to illustrate the details of the \ours framework.
+We begin by providing the full prompts used to guide the proposer and solver in \Cref{fig:proposer-prompt} and \Cref{fig:solver-prompt}, respectively.
+To demonstrate the proposer's ability to synthesize training data of varying complexity, we showcase generation trajectories across different reasoning depths from \Cref{fig:proposer-example-1,fig:proposer-example-2,fig:proposer-example-3,fig:proposer-example-4}.
+These examples highlight the proposer's capacity to ground questions in initial documents and extend them to more challenging ones via iterative search and reasoning.
+Finally, \Cref{fig:solver-example-1,fig:solver-example-2,fig:solver-example-3,fig:solver-example-4} depict the solver's inference process, verifying its ability to successfully resolve these multi-step queries through structured reasoning and external tool utilization.
+Note that the last examples for the proposer and solver did not yield satisfactory reasoning or outputs.
+These instances were specifically selected to illustrate failure modes, such as instruction deviation or truncation due to length constraints.
 From these qualitative examples, we make the following observations: (1)~the proposer effectively scales from single-hop extraction to complex multi-hop synthesis.
 It demonstrates a sophisticated ability to identify "bridge entities" that link disparate documents, transforming a simple starting point into a challenging multi-step retrieval task.
 (2)~The solver consistently utilizes the thinking blocks to decompose questions into manageable sub-queries.
 This internal pattern allows the model to verify intermediate facts before proceeding to the next reasoning step, as seen in \Cref{fig:solver-example-3}.
 (3)~Both models exhibit high proficiency in using the search tool.
 The solver, in particular, demonstrates `adaptive retrieval', knowing when its internal knowledge is insufficient and formulating targeted search queries to fill such gaps.
 (4)~While the framework is generally robust, the final examples highlight current limitations in long-context generation.
 Specifically, as the number of hops increases, the models can occasionally deviate from strict formatting constraints or reach maximum token limits, resulting in incomplete trajectories.
 Overall, these qualitative examples demonstrate that while the \ours models are capable of sophisticated multi-hop reasoning, enhancing foundational model capabilities and instruction-following robustness remains essential for extending the frontier of self-evolving LLMs toward increasingly high-complexity tasks.